VictoriaT87/level_up_loot_vt/README.md

 ![Profile Image](documentation/images/account-dashboard.png)
 - The Account Profile page has a tabbed dashboard which allows users to update their information - name and shipping address - which can be used for a quicker checkout process.
 - This Profile page also shows the users Order History, which allows them to see the summary of all past purchases.
 - On this dashboard, the user also has the option to delete their profile.
 This deletes all associated order histories and information.
-There is a modal for deletion confirmation.
+There is a separate page for deletion confirmation.

 ![Order History Image](documentation/images/account-orders.png)
 ![Delete Profile Image](documentation/images/account-delete.png)